 - Emergence of new competitors

-- Problems with suppliers, vendors, or other stakeholders
+- Problems with supply chain, vendors, or other stakeholders

 Strategic Risk Management

-Strategic Risk Management (SRM) is essential to identify, assess, and reduce strategic risks.
-It focuses on internal and external scenarios that introduce risk into the enterprise, and its goal is to help the organization to achieve its strategic objectives.
+Strategic risk management (SRM) is essential to identify, assess, and reduce strategic risks.
+It focuses on internal and external scenarios that introduce risk into the enterprise.
+Its goal is to help the organization to achieve its strategic objectives.

-The organization may accept some strategic risks in the short term, but take action to eliminate or reduce them over a long time.
-For instance, the company might risk supply fluctuations of particular raw materials to maintain business continuity.
+The organization may accept some strategic risks in the short term, but take action to eliminate or reduce them over time.
+For example, the company might risk supply fluctuations of particular raw materials to maintain business continuity.
 But in the longer term, the company may redesign its product to minimize (or eliminate) its dependence on that material.

 For maximum effectiveness, the SRM program must account for all risks related to the following: